top of page

 Straight out of the tube student and professional paints kind of look similar, but they are not.

 On the left is my terrible illustration of a student grade paint, and on the right is a professional grade.
-Student grades are made with less pigment and have fillers added to compensate for the loss of texture.
-This leaves us with a cheaper paint that doesn't cover the canvas at the same rate as a professional, so you need more of it for the same job, and the fillers make mixing paints together a muddy mess.
+Student grades are made with less pigment and have fillers added to them to compensate for the loss of texture.
+This leaves us with a cheaper paint that doesn't cover the canvas at the same rate as a professional.
+In the end you will need to use more of it for the same job, and the fillers make mixing paints together a muddy mess.

 Be careful not to confuse a brand's student paint with their professional brand.
-Avoid Winton by Winsor and Newton, Grumbacher Artisan Paints by Grumbacher, and Utrecht.
-Both Winton and Grumbacher Artisan are their respective company's student brands, and while Utrecht was THE paint to have decades ago, through the years they have been purchased a couple of times and the quality has suffered.
+Avoid Winton by Winsor and Newton, Grumbacher Artisan Paints by Grumbacher, 1980 by Gamblin, and Utrecht.
+Winton, Grumbacher Artisan, and 1980 are their respective company's student brands, and while Utrecht was THE paint to have decades ago, through the years they have been purchased a couple of times and the quality has suffered.

 And that is about it, did I miss anything?
 In the comments tell me what brand you love and why.
 Is there a brand you think was wrongfully snubbed?
 Let me know!